cathay4t/tech_talk_async_mio_tokio/README.md

 Write a client:
  * Create 10 threads
- * Each thread will connect to `127.0.0.1:1234` and sending a random u32 integer.
+ * Each thread will connect to `127.0.0.1:1234` and sending a different u32 integer.
  * Wait server's reply and print it.
+Expecting server to reply in correct order (smaller number sleep should reply earlier).

 Please try to get the server done in two ways:
  * mio(https://github.com/tokio-rs/mio) single thread.